ydprst16/gform-zoom-integration/README.md

 3. Save the trigger and authorize any required permissions.

-🎉 With this setup, your Google Form will automatically create Zoom meeting links for every form submission and send notifications with meeting details to respondents.
+🎉 With this setup, your Google Form will automatically create Zoom meeting links for every form submission.